 If, like me, you've always wondered where the phrase 'Yes, Virginia, there is a Santa Claus' comes from, wonder no more!
 You can read the whole enchanting story here.

-There's also a free copy of the famous poem The Night Before Christmasfor you to print out and share here.
+There's also a free copy of the famous poem The Night Before Christmas for you to share here.

 Finally, Chapter Two of Little Women is called 'A Merry Christmas' and makes a lovely short story to read at Christmas time.